 The Harley Street Dermatology Clinic Company has a Caldicott Guardian who is responsible for protecting the confidentiality of patient information and making sure that information is shared where this is appropriate.
-To make sure you receive all the care and treatment you need, we may need to share the information in your health record with other staff and organisations.
-This could include:

-Note that anyone who receives information from us also has a legal duty to keep it confidential.
+Please note that anyone who receives information from us also has a legal duty to keep it confidential.

 We may also share information that identifies you where:

 You can also name other people, with whom you would like us to share information about you.
-We make best efforts to ensure that information provided over the telephone is restricted to those you have named and we share on a need to know basis.
+We make best efforts to ensure that information provided over the telephone is restricted to those you have named and we share on a need-to-know basis.
 Sometimes this means refusing to disclose information about you to someone who feels they should know about your treatment and progress.
 Please make your family and friends aware of this.